 Widely known as a household name in Hong Kong, Hang Heung was featured across various local and international media, especially those Hong Kong’s TVB dramas.

 In June 2019, Hang Heung Cake Shop was awarded with the prestigious title of a Centurion brand by The Hong Kong Food Council in recognition of its pursuit to preserve the heritage and craft of traditional Chinese age-old delights and bakes.

-It is possibly coming right in time for the mid autumn festival, in which its White Lotus Seed Mooncake with Double Yolk has typically been a best-seller.
+Hang Heung Singapore has probably opened right in time for the mid autumn festival, in which its White Lotus Seed Mooncake with Double Yolk ($68.80) has typically been a best-seller.